How to Ride a Balance Bike Guide + Video

 If you're looking to teach your kids to ride a bike, a balance bike can be the perfect start.
-They're basic, child-friendly bikes, so your kids can learn how to stay upright and steer without worrying about anything else.
+They're basic, child-friendly bikes that teach your little one the art of balance and steering without having to worry about anything else.

 - If your balance bike has a brake, it's a good idea to start off by showing your child how to use this.
 Walk your child along with the bike, getting them to squeeze the brake, so that they understand how to slow down and stop if they want to.

-- To begin with, your child won't be very confident, and will just take small steps along on the bike.
+- To begin with, your child won't be very confident, and will either walk the bike or just take small steps whilst sat on the bike.
 Don't worry, this is completely normal!
 They probably won't be lifting their feet up or rolling away quite yet, but just give them some support while they get comfortable with the bike and the steering.
 Don't touch the handlebars or steer for them, because they'll need to learn to do this for themselves.
 If you need to support them or stop them from falling, hold them under their arms, or hover your hands close to them to give them confidence.

-- After practising until they feel more confident, your child will progress to being able to walk along and steer the bike to go where they want to.
+- After practising until they feel more confident, your child will progress to being able to slowly scoot along and steer the bike to go where they want to.